 Flossing 101: 12 Flossing Mistakes People Make

 Everyone knows how crucial flossing is to maintaining good oral health.
 While flossing your teeth may seem simple, most people think all they need to do is slide the floss between them.
-However, there are some common mistakes that many people need to correct.
+However, there are some common dental hygiene mistakes that many people need to correct.

 Ideally, you floss your teeth twice daily, and correctly flossing will ensure you optimize your time and effort.